 Directions to the venue are available here and you can follow us on Twitter @SEARRPmeeting.

-The Royal Society is South East Asia Rainforest Research Programme (SEARRP) was established in 1985 in response to mounting concern over the future of SE Asia rainforests and through a conviction that by gaining a scientific understanding of tropical rainforest systems, ecology and dynamics a significant contribution could be made to their sustainable management and conservation particularly in the context of global efforts are primarily focussed on Sabah, Malaysian Borneo.
+The Royal Society is South East Asia Rainforest Research Programme (SEARRP) was established in 1985 in response to mounting concern over the future of SE Asia rainforests and through a conviction that by gaining a scientific understanding of tropical rainforest systems, ecology and dynamics a significant contribution could be made to their sustainable management and conservation particularly in the context of an era of climate and land-use change.
+Although the scope of the Programme includes all of SE Asia, our efforts are primarily focused on Sabah, Malaysian Borneo.

 To enable excellence in collaborative research and training that makes a major contribution to the understanding of rainforests, their conservation and restoration and underpins the sustainable use of natural resources

 - To facilitate world-class, long-term, collaborative research in the rainforests and other natural and modified habitats of Sabah

 - To encourage multi-site, multi-disciplinary research particularly that which adds value to the major projects under SEARRP management (Sabah Biodiversity Experiment, SAFE Project, CTFS 50 ha plot)